AdaCore/spark2014/docs/ug/spark_2014.rst

 checks for it.
 Expression functions that have a user-defined postcondition are treated like regular functions.

+Currently, the knowledge that a function call in an annotation respects its postcondition (when called in a context where the precondition is satisfied) is only available for expression functions.
+Thus, expression functions should be used whenever possible for these functions called in annotations.

 .. _Ghost Functions:

 Ghost Functions